-Some computers might support a Disk Encryption hard disk drive or Encryption solid-state drive and have such a drive installed.
+Some computers might support a Encryption solid-state drive and have such a drive installed.
 You can logically dispose of all the data on the drive in a short time by erasing the cryptographic key.
 The data encrypted with the old key is not physically erased but remains on the drive; however, it cannot be decrypted without the old key.
 This feature is also available with the Drive Erase Utility for Resetting the Cryptographic Key and Erasing the Solid State Drive tool.